wp-plugins/ibs-calendar/readme.txt

 * Define any practical number of Google Calendar feeds each having a different color scheme.
 * Style tooltips using Qtip2 predefined styles.
 * Shortcode generator to help customize individual shortcodes.
+* IBS Calendar Widget showing calendar and optionally an event list.
 * See more at https://indianbendsolutions.net/documentation/ibs-Calendar/

 Presently IBS Calendar is in its Beta phase of development and all testing and reporting of issues is appreciated.

 == Installation ==
-1. Download ibs-Calendar-0.1.zip and unzip.
+1. Download ibs-Calendar and unzip.
 2. Upload `ibs-Calendar` folder to the Wordpress plugin directory
 3. Activate the plugin through the ‘Plugins’ menu in WordPress 4 Admin | Settings menu | IBS Calendar and configure the plugin.